Get your free and exclusive +30-page Authentication Analytics Whitepaper

 { "conditionalCreate": true, "conditionalGet": true, "extension:appid": true, "extension:appidExclude": true, "extension:credBlob": true, "extension:credProps": true, "extension:credentialProtectionPolicy": true, "extension:enforceCredentialProtectionPolicy": true, "extension:getCredBlob": true, "extension:hmacCreateSecret": true, "extension:largeBlob": true, "extension:minPinLength": true, "extension:payment": true, "extension:prf": true, "hybridTransport": true, "passkeyPlatformAuthenticator": true, "relatedOrigins": true, "signalAllAcceptedCredentials": true, "signalCurrentUserDetails": true, "signalUnknownCredential": true, "userVerifyingPlatformAuthenticator": true }

-Despite comprehensive WebAuthn capability support (including "hybridTransport": true for QR code authentication), the device-bound nature limits practical usability.
+Despite comprehensive WebAuthn capability support (including "hybridTransport": true for QR code authentication), device-bound credentials limit practical usability.

-2.2 What This Means for Users#
+2.2 What this means for Users#

 • Access it from another device

-• Sync it via iCloud Keychain (even on macOS)
+• Sync it via iCloud Keychain

 • Transfer it to another browser

-3. Atlas's Unique AAGUID: A New Authenticator Identity#
+3. Atlas's unique AAGUID: a new Authenticator Identity#

 ChatGPT Atlas introduces a new Authenticator Attestation Global Unique Identifier (AAGUID): c3596e4b-b5a1-47ed-b979-0b4278368d1e.